sadmanshafiq/qctrl_challenge/README.md

 ## How To Run
 1. Clone Project
 1. Build and Run the Dockerfile and Spin Up Containers
-2. May have to run postgresql setup (unsure)
 2. Run
 ```
 docker-compose build